 Raymerville is a community located in Markham named after Raymerville Drive, the community’s major collector road.
 The community is defined by its relaxed atmosphere with lovely forested parkland areas.
 Interestingly, it is one of the few Markham communities that has experienced a population reduction.

 Raymerville is located in central Markham.
 Its northern boundary is 16th Avenue, and to the south are the railway tracks just north of Bullock Drive.
-In the west, is McCowan Road marks the boundary and to the east, the Robinson River.
+In the west, McCowan Road marks the boundary, and to the east, the Robinson River.

 History of Raymerville Community

 The Ramer family was one of the first families to have settled in Raymerville.
 They were farmers who farmed the land around Ramer Wood Public School.
 The school was built in 1986 and was named after them.
 When the houses were built in the 1980s in that area, the main thoroughfare followed suit with the name Raymerville Drive.

 The Raymerville neighbourhood consists of 3 to 4 bedrooms and are at least 1,800 square feet for the most part.
 Most have at least a one-car garage.
 There is a high percentage of homeowners in the neighbourhood with only 10% of renters.
 Townhouses in the area usually have 2 -3 bedrooms with single-car garages.

 Transport and Commuting